kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 To get started with the tagging, you only need 2 methods.

--   Use **createInstanceWithCPID:applicationName:trackPanelist:keychainAccessGroup:** to create an instance of the framework and specify application name and customer ID.
+-   Use **createInstanceWithCPID:applicationName:trackPanelist:isWebViewBased:keychainAccessGroup:** to create an instance of the framework and specify application name and customer ID.

 -   Use **sendTagWithCategories:contentName:contentId:completion:** to send a tag to the server when a view is shown in your application.